casualcore/casual/middleware/configuration/documentation/domain.operation.md

       dependencies:
         - "customer-group"
   servers:
-    - path: "customer-server-1"
+    - path: "/some/path/customer-server-1"
       memberships:
         - "customer-group"
-    - path: "customer-server-2"
+    - path: "/some/path/customer-server-2"
       memberships:
         - "customer-group"
-    - path: "sales-server"
+    - path: "/some/path/sales-server"
       alias: "sales-pre"
       note: "the only services that will be advertised are 'preSalesSaveService' and 'preSalesGetService'"
       instances: 10